The cosmic QCD transition for large lepton flavour asymmetries: Cosmic trajectory

 \subsection{Applicability of Taylor expansion}

-Another restriction for our method comes from the use of lattice susceptibilities $\chi_{ab}$ ($a,b=Q,B$).
-As explained above, the application of these data is based on a Taylor expansion of the QCD pressure in terms of chemical potentials up to second order.
-This expansion is naturally expected to break down at large chemical potentials which restricts the applicability of our method to sufficiently low values of the lepton asymmetries.
-There is however no strict criterion which tells us when exactly the use of lattice susceptibilities is still justified and when not.
-A reasonable and conservative estimate for the reliability of our method could be given by
+Another restriction for our results comes from the truncation of the Taylor expansion (\ref{eq:pressureQCD}) at second order.
+It is naturally expected to break down at large chemical potentials which restricts the applicability of our computation to sufficiently low values of the lepton asymmetries.
+There is however no strict criterion which tells us when exactly the use of eq.~(\ref{eq:pressureQCD}) is still justified.
+A reasonable and conservative estimate could be given by

-As for the identification of the potential pion condensation region, we extend our numerical code by adding eq. \eqref{eq:convergence_criterion} as a sixth condition additionally to eqs. \eqref{eq:l}--\eqref{eq:q}.
+As for the identification of the potential pion condensation region, we extend our numerical code by adding eq. \eqref{eq:convergence_criterion} as a sixth condition in addition to the conservation laws.
 Again, this reduces the number of degrees of freedom by one, such that only two of the three lepton flavour asymmetries are free to chose.

 Similarly to fig. \ref{fig:PionCond}, we show the solution of this set of equations for the cases of equal lepton flavour asymmetries ($l_{\alpha}=\frac{l}{3}$) and unequal lepton flavour asymmetries (again exemplary for $l_e=0,l_{\mu}=-l_{\tau}$) in fig. \ref{fig:Taylor}.
 It turns out that for the unequal case and for the largest temperature value of the lattice data eq. \eqref{eq:convergence_criterion} is never fulfilled such that the orange region in fig. \ref{fig:Taylor} ends below this temperature value.
 We conclude that the application of the Taylor expansion in eq. \eqref{eq:pressureQCD} is justified for $|l_{\mu}| \lesssim 0.04$ in case of unequal lepton flavour asymmetries and for $|l_{\mu}| \lesssim 0.025$ (i.e. $|l|\lesssim 0.075$) in case of equal flavour asymmetries.
 These constraints are hence slightly more restrictive than the ones from avoiding pion condensation.